pallets-eco/flask-sqlalchemy/docs/models.rst

     class Page(db.Model):
         id = db.Column(db.Integer, primary_key=True)
-        tags = db.relationship('Tag', secondary=tags,
+        tags = db.relationship('Tag', secondary=tags, lazy='subquery',
-            backref=db.backref('pages', lazy='dynamic'))
+            backref=db.backref('pages', lazy=True))

     class Tag(db.Model):
         id = db.Column(db.Integer, primary_key=True)

-Here we configured `Page.tags` to be a list of tags once loaded because we don't expect too many tags per page.
-The list of pages per tag (`Tag.pages`) however is a dynamic backref.
-As mentioned above this means that you will get a query object back you can use to fire a select yourself.
+Here we configured `Page.tags` to be loaded immediately after loading a Page, but using a separate query.
+This always results in two queries when retrieving a Page, but when querying for multiple pages you will not get additional queries.

+The list of pages for a tag on the other hand is something that's rarely needed - for sure not when you just get the tags e.g. for a specific page.
+For this reason the backref is set to be lazy-loaded.
+That way accessing it for the first time will trigger a query to get the list of pages for that tag.
+If you need to apply further query options on that list, you could either switch to the ``'dynamic'`` strategy - with the drawbacks mentioned above - or get a query object using ``Page.query.with_parent(some_tag)`` and then use it exactly as you would with the query object from a dynamic relaationship.